PhilipPartsch/Howto-Sphinx/docs/relation_sphinx_needs.rst

 **********************************

 You call ``sphinx-build`` with ``input`` and ``output`` folder.
-All CLI paramters can be found here: https://www.sphinx-doc.org/en/master/man/sphinx-build.html
+All CLI parameters can be found here: https://www.sphinx-doc.org/en/master/man/sphinx-build.html

 In the ``ìnput`` folder Sphinx expects a ``index.rst`` file and normally a ``conf.py`` file for the configuration.
 You can change the path to the configuration even with a ``sphinx-build`` parameter ``-c``.

-Other usefull parameter are:
+Other useful parameter are:

 - ``-v``, --verbose
 - ``-W``, --fail-on-warning